 The salmon farming cycle begins with the Broodstock: the adult spawning salmon that provides the eggs and milt for the next generation.
 Broodstock play a vital role in the success of the next generation of farmed salmon and are an important part of any farming operation.
-Mainstream Canada has implemented a unique and comprehensive selective breeding program within the industry and maintains pedigrees of brood fish to improve the performance of future generations.

 Following disinfection upon arrival at the hatchery, each egg batch is incubated separately in Heath trays.
 The eggs will be incubated for approximately 5-6 weeks until they reach the eyed stage and will hatch after a total of approximately 9 weeks.
 Upon hatch, the alevins or sac fry will continue to develop using the nutrients in their yolk sacs.
 When their yolk sacs are almost consumed, the young fry are ready to feed.

 To learn more about harvesting and processing of farmed salmon, click here.